 - Inflatable materials: Modern inflatable kayaks are made from tough, puncture-resistant materials like PVC or Hypalon.

-Kayak Length and Width: What’s Best for Newbies?
+Kayak Length and Width: What’s Best for Beginners?

 - Length: Shorter kayaks (9-12 feet) are easier to maneuver and transport, making them ideal for beginners.